sphinx-gallery/sphinx-gallery/doc/configuration.rst

     import warnings

     warnings.filterwarnings("ignore", category=UserWarning,
-                            message='I don't want this warning.')
+                            message='Matplotlib is currently using agg, which is a' ' non-GUI backend, so cannot show the figure.')

 to your ``conf.py`` file.

-Note that the Matplotlib warning: 'Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure' is removed by default.
+Note that the above Matplotlib warning is removed by default.

 .. _multiple_galleries_config: